 - Expensive.
 In most areas, SFH cost more than condos or townhomes.
 They are bigger and have more land.
 You get what you pay for.
 Thus, an SFH is sometimes not in everyone’s budget.

-Another thing to consider is purchasing a foreclosed home at auction.
+Another thing to consider is purchasing a foreclosed home at auction with no cash.
 This could give you the benefit of owning a SFH while at a much lower price.
 Nonetheless, be aware of what you are getting into as auction homes have a lot of gotchas and potholes for making mistakes.

 Resell potential of a single-family home